tiurin/surgery-conf-ent-en/src/pages/about/index.md

 Аttention!
 Special conditions of settlement at "Menorah Hotel" and "7 Days" are valid for course participants.

+To get a 10% discount for hotel room booking do mention you are the participant of Karl Storz event!

 The first and the second days of the meeting - otosurgery, 19-20.11.2019 - will take place at Troitskiy conference hall (1-st floor of MENORAH Hotel)

 ![Troitskiy conference hall](/img/1й-этаж-1.jpg "Troitskiy conference hall")